whiteroses/webob-notes/issue_256.md

   [This is the same as "Basic Filtering" in RFC4647, except the mention of the comparison being case-insensitive in 4647.
 There's also a helpful example in RFC4647.]
+* The special range "\*", if present in the Accept-Language field, matches every tag not matched by any other range present in the Accept-Language field.
+  [Does that basically says "Use whatever language you like"?]
+* The "Note:" on prefix matching rule is confusing, in that the section seems to specify one approach, but doesn't make clear whether the intention is for us to drop that approach if the approach doesn't appear appropriate, e.g. when a use understands a language with a certain tag, but not another language with another tag for which this tag is a prefix.
+(I believe this is possible -- check RFC4646?)
+* It's completely unclear what the language quality factor is.
+Not mentioned in RFC7231 or RFC4647.